Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Introduction

 \subsection{A motivating example}

-Instead of problem specific solutions, we first propose a computationally attractive new and general methodology for searching for single change points that we call \emph{optimistic search} (including naive, advanced and combined versions).
-Figure~\ref{Fig:glasso_single_cpt} illustrates its computational efficiency in an example of change point detection for a $200$-dimensional Gaussian graphical model (based on an estimator discussed in Section~\ref{highdim_simulations} and Appendix~\ref{Appendix_highdim}).
-The aim is to find the maximum of the gain function (black curve).
-Evaluating the gain function at a single split point $s \in\{ 1, \ldots, T=2000\}$ requires two graphical lasso \citep{glasso} fits: one for the segment $(1, s]$ and one for $(s, T]$.
-For finding the maximum, the full grid search, i.e.~considering all possible split points, took roughly $100$ times longer than the shown approximation using naive optimistic search.
-The latter evaluated the gain only at two initial points (marked by two zeros) and subsequently further $14$ split points (marked by colored numbers).
-Hence, the number of costly graphical lasso fits was massively reduced compared to the full gain curve (in black).
-The best guess for the change point is the overall maximum at observation $402$, very close to the actual true change point at observation $400$ (in green).
-Optimistic search does not know the shape of the black curve in advance and yet after two initial starting points it is capable of adaptively picking only $14$ further evaluations to return a remarkably good candidate at observation $423$ (in blue) with only a slightly worse gain than for the global maximum.
-When searching for multiple change points, optimistic search can be combined flexibly with existing algorithms, e.g.~BS or its variants including SeedBS and WBS.
-The respective optimistic algorithms offer considerable speedup compared to their traditional full grid search based counterparts, similar to the single change point example shown in Figure~\ref{Fig:glasso_single_cpt}.
-As an advantage of combining with BS-type procedures, the methodology remains flexible and general to be used for various change point detection scenarios.
-As opposed to problem specific solutions, our methods are computationally efficient in the range from other high-dimensional problems or complex time series models with costly fits all the way to classical univariate change point detection.
+Rather than a problem specific solution, the proposed OS is a computationally attractive and general methodology for searching for a single change point. \cref{Fig:glasso_single_cpt} illustrates its computational efficiency in an example of single change point detection for a $200$-dimensional Gaussian graphical model (based on an estimator discussed in Section~\ref{highdim_simulations} and Appendix~\ref{Appendix_highdim}).
+The aim is to find the maximum of the gain function (black curve). {Evaluating the gain function at a single split point $t \in\{ 1, \ldots, n\}$ with $n=\text{2,000}$ requires two graphical lasso fits: one for the segment $(1, t]$ and one for $(t, n]$.
+For finding the maximum, the full grid search took roughly $100$ times longer than OS.
+The latter evaluated the gain only at two initial points (marked by two zeros) and subsequently at further $14$ split points (marked by colored numbers) which are determined dynamically.
+Then OS returns the maximum over all considered split points.
+This leads to a massive reduction of computation time.} When searching for multiple change points, OS can be combined flexibly with existing algorithms as discussed in \cref{Methodolgy_multiple}, resulting again in massive computational speedup with essentially no loss in statistical performance.